damms005/devdb-vscode/README.md

 ## Features

-- **Zero-config Automatic Database Integration:** Automatically load your database ― no manual configuration required.
+- **Zero-config Database Auto-discovery:** Automatically discover and load your database ― no manual configuration required.
 Supports environments like DDEV, Adonis, Laravel, containerized setups (Laravel Sail), etc.

 - **Database affordances for Local Development:** Because of a deep understanding of your database schema, DevDb is able to provide affordances that aid development and debugging, such as one-click generation of Eloquent Model factories, etc.